Starting an educational channel on YouTube

 See it in action

-Professionals teaching job skills on YouTube: EmpowerRNEmpowerRN offers helpful resources and tips for nurses, including ‘how-to’ videos for nurses, advice for nailing job interviews, and dealing with delicate conversations.
+Professionals teaching job skills on YouTube: EmpoweRNEmpoweRN offers helpful resources and tips for nurses, including 'how-to' videos, and advice for nailing job interviews and dealing with delicate conversations.

 - Curated playlist: YouTube Impact Lab